 Learn More: How to Enable GDPR Consent form in VIDIZMO

-Security of Processing Recorded Meetings
+What are the Security Concerns of Processing Recorded Meetings?

-As discussed earlier, the requirements set in GDPR Articles 5 and 32 have to be met for you to comply with GDPR when storing and managing them.
-Let's discuss how you can achieve this:
+As discussed earlier, the requirements set in GDPR Articles 5 and 32 have to be met for you to be GDPR compliant when storing and managing them.

-Hence, wise businesses integrate with efficient enterprise video platforms like VIDIZMO.
-It can automatically ingest your meeting recordings and delete those from your video conferencing solution after the transfer is done.
-It will then utilize the following capabilities to provide you a secure video solution that meets all your GDPR requirements:
+Hence, wise businesses integrate these meeting tools with efficient enterprise video platforms like VIDIZMO.
+Once meetings are auto- ingested in VIDIZMO, they can be deleted from your video conferencing solution.
+It will then utilize the following capabilities to provide you with a secure video solution that meets all your GDPR requirements:

-- Data Segregation: You can segregate your content by sharing it with different organizational units.
+You can segregate your content by sharing it with different organizational units.
 These can be created on VIDIZMO by creating user groups.

-Audit Trail: GDPR Article 30 requires both controller and the processor of activities performed on personal data like recorded meetings to be maintained.
+GDPR Article 30 requires both controller and the processor of activities performed on personal data like recorded meetings to be maintained.

-Data Retention Requirements
+Data Retention Requirements:

 You should have your recordings stored in an efficient enterprise video platform like VIDIZMO that allows you to set a custom retention period for the data based on two factors provided by GDPR: